 This performance, directed by Dennis Eller, typically is a comedy that takes everyone on a hilarious misadventure, many times with audience participation during the break.
 The audience sits at tables and the show includes dessert and coffee.

 We're a small school with a lot of heart, and it shows at our basketball games.
-Under the direction of Akira Murotani, the pep band helps pump up the crowd with some traditional jams and rock ballads.
+The pep band helps pump up the crowd with some traditional jams and rock ballads.